-The Board of Directors met five times during 2022.
+The Board of Directors met four times during 2023.
 Each director attended 75% or more of the aggregate number of meetings of the Board of Directors and of the committees on which he or she served that were held during the portion of the last fiscal year for which he or she was a director or committee member.
 Members of our Board of Directors are also invited and encouraged to attend each annual meeting of stockholders.
-Each member of our Board of Directors attended our 2022 Annual Meeting of Stockholders, except for Ms. Kilberg.
+Each member of our Board of Directors attended our 2023 Annual Meeting of Stockholders.